Avinash-Bgsrak/SnakeGame/README.md

 ==============================
 ALTERNATE TO ONLY RUN THE GAME
 ==============================
 Simply download and open SnakeGame.jar which is in this repository and play the game!!!
+Note : JDK Must be installed.

 <pre>